 Tutors can monitor what the students have learnt but it also gives them a window into the learning process.

 Can promote critical and analytical thinking from students.

 They are asynchronous, which means the students can blog at a time and place to suit them

 Using blogs captures the development of thinking and ideas in students over time.

 Task: To discuss the relationship between living standards and politics in inter-war Britain.
 Learning objectives: To enable students to participate in the debate on living standards and politics between the wars.
 Some historians argue that Britain was ‘on the breadline’ between the wars, whereas others suggest that the period witnessed ‘the dawn of affluence’.

-Stage 1: The tutor posted two photographs on to Blackboard; one showed terraced housing and a protest march and the other a brand new gleaming factory building.
+Stage 1: The tutor posted two photographs on to Brightspace; one showed terraced housing and a protest march and the other a brand new gleaming factory building.

 Stage 2: Students were asked to look at the pictures and consider what the images say about Britain in the 1930s.
 Using the blog tool students were asked to list some contrasts between the sets of images.
 For example: Working class & middle class.
 They were told ‘obviously the earlier you do this the easier it is - because you should not repeat those said by anyone else!’
 Students were asked not to write more than 50 words each.